 Alternative dispute resolution (ADR) models are processes designed for people to seek resolution of complaints and disputes without the use of formal processes.
 ADR methods are used widely in a number of contexts.
 They offer the people affected by the conflict more influence on both the process and the outcome.
-OSP has a number of psychotherapists certified in various ADR approaches.
+OSRP has a number of psychotherapists certified in various ADR approaches.

-Prior to the establishment of the CRPO, OSP offered a form of ADR called Peacemaking Circles as its organizational response to complaints and disputes.
+Prior to the establishment of the CRPO, OSRP offered a form of ADR called Peacemaking Circles as its organizational response to complaints and disputes.
 Unlike conventional complaints processes that look and feel like courts of law, the Circle process is modelled on community-based, restorative justice methods.
 The Circle process is still available as an alternative approach to disputes between OSP members and their clients if both parties agree to it.
 Circles offer:

 - a facilitated, contained and open way of telling and hearing what has happened and how people have been affected;

 - support within the circle for both parties, drawn from their friends, families, colleagues and other stakeholders;